Chaoyi-Lu/ZINB_SBM/Real_Data_Application.md

 Compared to other rounds of $K=5$ case, our best pick, $K=5$ round $4$ case, seems to be a "lucky" round.
 However, based on the irreducibility property of the MCMC sampler, there is no doubt that any implementations would finally reach and to stay around the converged clustering states returned by the $K=5$ round $4$ case if we are able to implement the algorithm for long enough, because the $K=5$ round $4$ case returns the ICPCL value which is significantly better than all other cases.
-While, in practice, we never know how many iterations are enough or whether the posterior chains would stuck around the local posterior mode.
+While, in practice, we never know how many iterations are enough for the posterior chains to reach such stationary distribution or whether the posterior chains would stuck around some local posterior mode.
-The mixing problem or bad initial state problem or other possible problem might make the posterior chain take very long time to reach the stationary distribution which is believed to be around the global posterior mode.
+The mixing problem or bad initial state problem and so on might make the posterior chains take very long time to reach the stationary distribution which is believed to be around the global posterior mode.
 These motivate us to apply the multiple implementations in this real data application.

 The results show that the multiple implementations successfully help us find the $K=5$ round $4$ case whose summarized clustering almost perfectly recovers the affiliation of the real UKfaculty network and also reveals some surther underlying clustering structure which is not observed.